Phate6660/cppfetch/README.md

 - libmpdclient\*

 \*(Should automatically be installed/compiled with xmake when the music option is enabled.<br>
-However if you find it doesn't install, open an issue with the message with the output of xmake without `-q`<br>
+However if you find it doesn't install, open an issue with the message with the<br>
-and then try installing libmpdclient from a package manager (though I'm usually really responsive so I'll probably<br>
+output of xmake without `-q` and then try installing libmpdclient from a package manager<br>
-have it fixed up for you before you have to.)
+(though I'm usually really responsive so I'll probably have it fixed up for you before you have to).)

 ```bash
 git clone https://github.com/Phate6660/cppfetch